Cabot Prizes: Board of Judges

 Juan Enriquez Cabot: Authority on economic and political impacts of life sciences.
 Best-selling author; speaker; investor/co-founder in multiple start up companies; board member for both private and public companies/non-profits.
 Former founding Director of Life Sciences Project at Harvard Business School.
 Syndicated columist for Reforma for over a decade.
 Co-author multiple academic and Harvard business school articles.

-John Dinges: The Godfrey Lowell Cabot Professor of Journalism at Columbia University is an author and journalist specializing in Latin America.
+John Dinges: The recently retired Godfrey Lowell Cabot Professor of Journalism at Columbia University is an author and journalist specializing in Latin America.
 He received a Maria Moors Cabot Prizes medal in 1992.

 Gustavo Gorritti: Peruvian journalist, the founder of lDL Reporteros, a non-profit, investigative journalism site.
 He covered government corruption for Peruvian and Panamaian newspapers for many years.
 He is a recipient of a Nieman Fellowship at Harvard University and a winner of the Maria Moors Cabot Prize in 1992.

 Julia Preston: A national correspondent for The New York Times.
 Preston covered and lived in the Americas for many many years.
 She is currently based in New York and travels in the United States and overseas on matters related to immigration.
 Preston received a Maria Moors Cabot Prize in 1997.

-María Teresa Ronderos: Serves as Director of VerdadAbierta.com, an online media publication focused on Colombia's armed conflict.
-Ronderos is an editorial advisor to Semana, the main news magazine in her country.
-She has been editor and reporter of several TV, print and online media.
+María Teresa Ronderos, Chair: Originally from Colombia, Ronderos is the Director of the Open Society Foundation's Program on Independent Journalism.
+She is best known for her work on the magazine "Semana".
+She previously served as Director of VerdadAbierta.com, an online media publication focused on Colombia's armed conflict.
 Ronderos has published stories in Argentina, Mexico and Chile.
 She received the King of Spain Ibero-American Award in 1997 and has taught journalism workshops in Latin America.
 She received a Maria Moors Cabot Prize in 2007.